 KLOEs (Key Lines of Enquiry) were the prompts CQC inspectors used under the previous assessment framework.
 In 2023 CQC introduced a single assessment framework that replaced KLOEs with 34 quality statements.
 Quality statements are written as commitments (or "we statements") that providers, commissioners, and system leaders should live up to.
 The five key questions (Safe, Effective, Caring, Responsive, Well-led) remained.

 There are 34 quality statements grouped under the five CQC key questions: 8 in Safe, 6 in Effective, 5 in Caring, 7 in Responsive, and 8 in Well-led.
-CQC reviewed and refined the original quality statements in May 2025 to reduce duplication and clarify expectations.
+CQC stopped scoring at evidence category and only scored at quality statement level in May 2025 to streamline processes.

 Services